jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 3. Visualize raster and vector data
 -----------------------------------

 * The EnMAP-Box offers **Map Windows (Map #)** for visualizing raster and vector data.
-Click the |openmapview| icon and drag the following datasets from the Data Sources panel into Map #1:
+Click the |viewlist_mapdock| icon and drag the following datasets from the Data Sources panel into Map #1:

-   * *hymap_berlin.bsq*
+   * :file:`hymap_berlin.bsq`
-   * *landcover_berlin.shp*
+   * :file:`landcover_berlin.shp`

 * Map #1 now appears in the Data Views panel, where the visibility, order and properties of datasets can be modified.
 Unfold Map #1:

   * To change the order of stacked layers, drag one layer on top or below another one.
-Arrange the layer stack so that *‘landcover_berlin.shp’* is displayed on top of *‘hymap_berlin.bsq’*.
+Arrange the layer stack so that :file:`landcover_berlin.shp` is displayed on top of :file:`hymap_berlin.bsq`.
   * To assign a multibandcolor RGB combination to a raster image, right click on the dataset, select **Layer Properties** and navigate to **Style** in the **RasterLayerProperties** window.
 You can now select predefined composites (RGB, nIR, swIR), or manually select your bands and render type.
 Contrast enhancement is further possible.
-Display *‘hymap_berlin.bsq’* as true color composite.
+Display :file:`hymap_berlin.bsq` as true color composite.

    .. attention::